|Date of Birth||4 January 1965 , Epsom, Surrey, England, UK|

 Mini Bio (1)

 The dark and classically beautiful British actress Julia Ormond was born into privileged surroundings as the daughter of a well-to-do laboratory technician.
 Her parents divorced when she was young; she was the second of five children.
 She attended Cranleigh, a private school, and showed interest in theatrics way back then.
 Her grandparents were artists, and she initially intended to be one herself, but after one year of art school, she renewed her dedication to acting and transferred to Webber-Douglas Academy of Dramatic Art, where she graduated in 1988.

-She has since continued to glow in such international pictures as Smilla's Sense of Snow (1997), The Barber of Siberia (1998) [The Barber of Siberia] and Resistance (2003), and in such TV mini-series showcases as Iron Jawed Angels (2004) (TV).
+She has since continued to glow in such international pictures as Smilla's Feeling for Snow (1997), The Barber of Siberia (1998) [The Barber of Siberia] and Resistance (2003), and in such TV mini-series showcases as Iron Jawed Angels (2004).

 |Rory Edwards||(April 1989 - 1994) (divorced)|